zenphantom/ml-git/docs/mlgit_internals.md

 `--folder`:
 The configuration files are cloned in specified folder.

-`--track`:
+`--untrack`:
-The ml-git clone preserves **.git** folder in the same directory of cloned configuration files.
+The ml-git clone does not preserve **.git** folder in the directory of cloned configuration files.

 ```
 ml-git_project/
 └── .ml-git/
     └── <ml-entity>/
        └── metadata/
-          └── .git
 ```

 </details>